Saturday, August 10, 2024

 Monroe's death didn't slow Strasberg's use of her name and memory to make money.

-March 23, 1963, Strasberg told reporters about the Marilyn Monroe Fund, which he hoped to raise the $250,000 Marilyn's donation would've given to the Studio.
-He hoped 100 founders would donate at least $2500 to bankroll the idea.
-It would fund the construction of additional rehearsal space, expansion of studio activities, and offer financial assistance to newcomers.
+On March 23, 1963, Strasberg told reporters about the Marilyn Monroe Fund, which he hoped to raise the $250,000 Marilyn's donation would've given to the Studio.
+He expected 100 founders would donate at least $2500 to bankroll the idea.
+It would fund the construction of additional rehearsal space, the expansion of studio activities, and the provision of financial assistance to newcomers.
 Lee said, "She was vitally interested in getting young people started."
 And that actress's friends wanted to create a permanent memorial to her.
 "The feeling grew that something in connection with the studio would be most appropriate.
 Unrealized.

 Shelia Graham reported on June 23 that Strasberg would direct Rain, with Shirley Knight playing Sadie and Pat Hingle playing Davidson.

 Paula Strasberg died from cancer in 1966.
-Lee remarried within a year to a woman who never met or knew Marilyn yet controlled her possession and likeness for decades.
-While she donated Monroe's items to various fundraisers, she needed to pay attention to the security of MM's possessions.
+Lee remarried within a year to a woman who never met or knew Marilyn, yet controlled her possessions and likeness for decades.
+While she donated Monroe's items to various fundraisers, she needed to ensure the security of MM's possessions.
 In 1993, items were stolen from a 14' by 16' wire-enclosed storage unit at the Chelsea Mini Storage, including the dress worn when Monroe serenaded Happy Birthday to President Kennedy and the white Seven Year Itch costume.
 Everything but the white dress was recovered, except for the white dress.

-The first auction of Marilyn's personal effects in 1999 through Christie's brought in an astonishing $13 million.
+The first auction of Marilyn's personal effects, held in 1999 by Christie's, brought in an astonishing $13 million.
 Others followed in 2007 and finally in 2016.

-After Lee died in 1982, Anna licensed Marilyn's image through CMG Worldwide, which generated tens of millions of dollars in her pocket.
+After Lee died in 1982, Anna licensed Marilyn's image through CMG Worldwide, which generated tens of millions of dollars in royalties for her.
 When that deal expired in 2010, she sold MM's image to Authentic Brands Group in 2011 for $20 million.
-After living a luxurious life on another's work for decades, she died in January 2024.
+After living a luxurious life on the work of others for decades, she died in January 2024.

 -------------------------------------------------------